 Episode 4, “An Alchemist’s Languish,” says otherwise.
 Shao Tucker parallels Father Cornello in that, like Cornello, he uses faith as an excuse for his actions.
 The primary difference is that Tucker uses science as his justification, trying to gain prestige and power through his alchemical prowess despite the inhumanity of his actions.
 To retain his State Alchemist license, Tucker combines his daughter and dog into a chimera.
 When Scar, a man of religious faith, sees what Tucker has done, he kills them both, claiming Tucker had forgone God with the abomination he had created.

-This idea is cemented in what Edward, Alphonse, Izumi Curtis and Roy Mustang when they go through the Portal of Truth after attempting (or being forced to attempt) human transmutation.
+This idea is cemented with Edward, Alphonse, Izumi Curtis and Roy Mustang’s journeys through the Portal of Truth after attempting (or being forced to attempt) human transmutation.
 The journey through the portal is seen as a wormhole, sucking all life through it until only a white void remains.
 Those passing through it are drawn downward to that void by many black hands, as if they are being dragged down to Hell.
-Upon reaching the white void behind the Portal, they are greeted by a white figure outline in black with a wide grin across its face.
+Upon reaching the white void behind the Portal, they are greeted by a white figure outlined in black with a wide grin across its face.
 When Edward first meets it, it states “One name you might have for me is the world, or you might call me the universe, or perhaps God, or perhaps the Truth.
 I am All, I am One.
 So, of course, this also means I am you.
 I am the truth of your despair, the inescapable price of your boastfulness.
 And now, I will bestow upon you the despair you deserve.”

 Truth gives them limitless alchemical knowledge, but in return, they all lose the thing they desire most.
 Edward loses the leg he stood on symbolizing the loss of his determination.
 Alphonse loses his body because all he wished for was to feel the warmth of his mother’s embrace, so now he can no longer feel anything.
 Izumi Curtis desired to bring her child back to life above anything else, so Truth took her reproductive organs, making it so she can never have another child.
 Roy Mustang saw a bright future for the country of Amestris as its future leader, so Truth stole his vision.
 Truth reminds me of God of the Old Testament with his cruel lessons for humanity and His unforgiving nature.